 After this Myra gave menstrual hygiene tips every girl and woman should know:

-- Choose Right sanitary napkin : Try and use one brand for one type of protection for a while to know if it helps your needs.
+- Choose Right sanitary napkin: Try and use one brand for one type of protection for a while to know if it helps your needs.
 Frequent switching between brands can make you uncomfortable since brands are as unique as you, they suit everyone differently.

-- Change Regularly : The standard time to change a sanitary pad is once every six hours, Menstrual blood – once it has left the body – gets contaminated with the body’s innate organisms.
+- Change Regularly: The standard time to change a sanitary pad is once every six hours, Menstrual blood – once it has left the body – gets contaminated with the body’s innate organisms.
 This rule applies for even those days when you don’t have much bleeding, since your pad is still damp and will have organisms from your vagina, sweat from your genitals, etc.

 - Discard your used sanitary product properly: It is essential to discard your used napkins properly because they are capable of spreading infections, will smell very foul.
-Wrapping it well before discarding it ensures that the smell and infection is contained.
+Wrapping it well before discarding it ensures that the smell and infection are contained.
 It is advised not to flush the pad down the toilet since they are capable of forming a block and can cause the toilet to back up.
-More importantly it is imperative that you wash your hands well after you discard your used napkin since you are likely to touch the used portion of the pad while discarding it.
+More importantly, it is imperative that you wash your hands well after you discard your used napkin since you are likely to touch the used portion of the pad while discarding it.

-- Have a bath regularly: In old days it is believed that a woman should not bath during her periods.
-This myth was based on the fact that in the olden days women had to bath in the open or in common water bodies like a river or lake.
+- Have a bath regularly: In the old days, it is believed that a woman should not bath during her periods.
+This myth was based on the fact that in the olden day’s women had to bath in the open or in common water bodies like a river or lake.
 But with indoor plumbing having a bath is the best thing you can do for your body during your periods.
 Bathing not only cleanses your body but also gives you a chance to clean your private parts well.
 It also helps relieve menstrual cramps, backaches, helps improve your mood and makes you feel less bloated.

-- Be ready with on-the-go stuff during your periods : When you have your periods it is important to be ready.
+- Be ready with on-the-go stuff during your periods: When you have your periods it is important to be ready.
 It is important to have extra sanitary pads properly stored in a clean pouch or paper bag, a soft towel, some paper tissues or towels, hand sanitizer, a healthy snack, bottle of drinking water, a tube of antiseptic medication (if you are using one).